FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 year lease gave Troy an option to purchase the property for a price that would cover the

 purchase and infrastructural support costs.
-The former Factory has an overall footprint of--- 14
+The former Factory has an overall footprint of
+---
+14

 350,000 sq. ft. under one roof, has 4 sound stages totalling 100,000 sq. ft. & with a 5-acre